Wolfson Centre for Prevention of Stroke and Dementia

 We increase understanding of the causes of cerebrovascular disease and improve the prevention of stroke and vascular dementia in routine clinical practice.

-The Centre for the Prevention of Stroke and Dementia was founded as the Stroke Prevention Research Unit in 2000 by Professor Peter Rothwell with initial funding from the MRC and the Stroke Association.
+The Stroke Prevention Research Unit was founded in 2000 by Professor Peter Rothwell with initial funding from the MRC and the Stroke Association.

 Now comprising about 30 researchers and support staff, the centre is regarded as one of the most productive stroke research groups in the world.
 In summer 2019, it moves into a purpose-built new facility on the John Radcliffe Hospital site.

 Researchers in our Centre for the Prevention of Stroke and Dementia have begun a clinical trial to assess whether the drug sildenafil could improve blood flow to the brain.

 The charity has provided £126K of funding for one 3-year clinical research fellowship starting in January 2020.

 Risk of dementia after stroke is a major concern for patients and carers.
 Reliable data on risk of dementia, particularly after TIA or minor stroke, are scarce.

 Incidence and prevalence of dementia associated with transient ischaemic attack and stroke: analysis of the population-based Oxford Vascular Study.